webuild-consortium/webuild-github-policies/docs/02-contribution-guidelines.md

 ### 1.1 Welcome

-Thank you for contributing to the WEBUILD consortium!
-These guidelines help ensure high-quality, consistent contributions across all repositories.
+These guidelines ensure high-quality, consistent contributions across all WEBUILD repositories.

 ### 1.2 Types of Contributions